1. OVERVIEW OF MECHANIC’S LIEN LAW

 c.
 Does West Virginia law impose mandatory notice requirements?

 Yes.
-Subcontractors must provide the owner with a notice of lien within 100 days after the completion of the subcontract.
-Service of the notice must be by any of the methods provided by law for the service of a legal notice or summons.
+Contractors, subcontractors, materialmen and/or laborers must provide the owner with a notice of lien within 100 days after the completion of the work, provision of materials, and/or labor.
+Service of the property notice must be by any of the methods provided by law for the service of a legal notice or summons.

 d.
 What is the deadline for filing suit to initiate a lien foreclosure action?